A vision for our public spaces

 We have harmonised the three former Council’s guidelines around public space and developed the draft Northern Beaches Public Space Vision and Design Guidelines.

-This draft was developed with ASPECT Studios and in close consultation with our stakeholders and community.
+This draft, developed with ASPECT Studios and in close consultation with our stakeholders and community was placed on public exhibition between 2 October and 1 November 2020.

 The guidelines present a unified vision for our public spaces that also recognises the unique features, character and heritage of the diverse villages and places.